 Treasurer; Shareholder; Director; Energy; Business Litigation

-Liz serves on the firm’s board of directors and is a shareholder in the Minneapolis office, practicing in the areas of energy and business litigation.
+Liz serves on the firm’s board of directors as treasurer and is a shareholder in the Minneapolis office, practicing in the areas of energy and business litigation.
 She is a Certified Public Accountant (inactive), focusing on complex contested matters for clients across many industries, and has successfully resolved financial disputes ranging from multi-million dollar acquisitions to regulatory rate proceedings.

 Liz practices primarily in the following areas: